mrworf/detrackify-email/GUARD_SERVER.md

 * `/guard/<sha>/<b64>` — Show the warning page and handle the POST when link resolution is disabled.
 * `/guard/resolve` — POST endpoint used by JavaScript to resolve the final URL.
 Returns JSON `{url, hash, title}`.
 * `/guard/go` — POST endpoint that performs the redirect once a URL has been resolved.
-* `/guard/common.js` — Shared JavaScript for the countdown and optional resolution.
+* `/guard/common.js` — Shared JavaScript for the countdown and optional resolution (cacheable).
+* `/guard/opts.js` — Dynamic options consumed by `common.js` via the Referer header.
 * `/guard/common.css` — Common stylesheet used by the warning pages.
 * `/resource/<path>` — Optional static resources such as images.